wied03/opal-builder/README.md

 ## Usage

-Add `opal-builder` to your Gemfile (once this is published to Rubygems, TBD):
+Add `opal-builder` to your Gemfile:

 ```ruby
 gem 'opal-builder'